HarshKapadia2/linux/kvm-qemu.md

 ```

 Reboot the system and then confirm that the bridge mentioned in the Netplan file is visible in the output of the `ip a` command.

+NOTE: Details to add multiple/additional network interfaces to a VM can be found in the '[virsh](#virsh)' and '[Spinning Up VMs Using a CLI - `virt-install` Only](#spinning-up-vms-using-a-cli---virt-install-only)' sections below.

 ##### Configuring KVM/QEMU With the Bridged Network